 For some years, scientists have been researching in order to find ways of reducing animal testing and accelerating clinical trials.
 In vitro assays with living cells is an alternative, but it has limitations as the interconnection and interaction between cells cannot be easily reproduced.

 To overcome the latest, scientists are developing systems that mimic tissues and organ functions in conditions very close to reality.
-These type of devices, called “Organ-on-a-chip”, include microenvironments and microarchitectures in order to emulate the living organs and tissues.
+These types of devices, called “Organ-on-a-chip”, include microenvironments and microarchitectures in order to emulate living organs and tissues.

 A team of scientists in Barcelona has developed a microfluidic device that mimics the human blood-retinal barrier.
 The scientists are from the Biomedical Applications Group of the Microelectronics Institute of Barcelona (IMB-CNM) of the Spanisch Council for Scientific Research (CSIC), the CIBER-BBN, and from the Diabetes and Metabolism group of the Vall d’Hebron Research Institute (VHIR), CIBERDEM- Institute of Health Carlos III, and the Universitat Autònoma de Barcelona (UAB).

 The study, featured on the cover of the journal Lab-on-a chip, is what experts technically call “proof of concept”, that is, it demonstrates the feasibility of the design imagined by the scientists.

 Emulating the structure of the blood-retinal barrier